prismatic-io/embedded-workflow-builder-docs/docs/connectors/atlassian-jira.md

 ---
 title: Jira Connector
 sidebar_label: Jira
-description: Manage Jira issues, comments, projects and users
+description: Manage issues, comments, projects and users in the Jira platform
 ---

 ![Jira](./assets/atlassian-jira.png#connector-icon)
-Manage Jira issues, comments, projects and users
+Manage issues, comments, projects and users in the Jira platform

 ## Connections

-### Jira Basic Connection
+### Basic Authentication

-Jira Basic Connection
+Authenticate with Jira using username and API key

 If you select Basic Auth and you are using Jira Cloud, you will need to supply your Jira email and an API token to the connection.
 If you are on a locally hosted instance of Jira, you will need to supply your Jira email and password to the connection.